vmaykovsky/vue-table-dynamic/README.md

 # vue-table-dynamic-remote

-[vue-table-dynamic-remote](https://github.com/vmaykovsky/vue-table-dynamic-remote) is a vue component of dynamic table.
-It's designed to respond to data changes in real time, and oriented to the runtime.
+[vue-table-dynamic-remote](https://github.com/vmaykovsky/vue-table-dynamic-remote) (fork of [vue-table-dynamic](https://github.com/TheoXiong/vue-table-dynamic)) is a vue component of dynamic table.
+It's designed to respond to data changes in real time, and oriented to the runtime. **Supports remote data source.**

 ## Features
 - [Multiple Select](#multiple-select)